ciurca/personal-website/content/blog/comparing-yourself-to-others.md

 I've found two extremes that I fall into when I compare myself to someone else.
 Both of them can have a negative effect.

-First one is a negative comparison.
+First one is a **negative comparison**.
 This happens when I compare  myself to someone who's got better results than me.
 It doesn't matter that they have years under their belt compared to my months, it still affects me.
 The fact that we're all unique and we progress in different ways is ignored.

 Negative comparison: